| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 (CODAP), was adopted by other military services and nations.
 The MTA has been the site of continuous

 dissemination of information on CODAP, and this has resulted in exchanges of researchers across countries.
+The “Computer Revolution” of the 1960s caused an explosion in training technologies leading to

 advances in computer-based and computer-managed training.
 MTA conferences were replete with training technology

 and practice symposia.
 This emphasis on the computer related to training is seen today in distance learning.
+The thrust to replace paper-and-pencil tests with computer adaptive testing (CAT) was initiated in the 1970s

 and strongly supported by Dr. Steve Sellman in our Office of the Secretary of Defense.
 A joint-service